CBIIT/cadsr-services/testspringboot/readme.txt

-This is a Maven test application to run RESTful services using Spring boot to create a microservice.
+This is a Maven test application to run RESTful services using Spring boot to create microservices.

 The service uploads a file, and saves it to directory listed in configuration file.
-Configuration file is:
+This application configuration file is: src/main/resources/boot.properties

-src/main/resources/boot.properties
+Spring boot application configuration conventional file name: application.properties
+Add DB properties values to this file.
+There is a port listened by Tomcat Spring embedded web server (8040).
+Default port would be 8080.

-Maven build copies all dependencies libraries to "target/lib" directory.
+Maven "package" copies all dependencies libraries to "target/lib" directory.
 Change pom.xml if this is not desirable.

-The RESTful controller example is in the class "RestUploadController".
+The RESTful controller examples:
+"RestUploadController"
+"RestDataElementController"

-Add more similar controllers as required to the same package "gov.nih.nci.testspringboot"
+Add more similar controllers as required to the same package "gov.nih.nci.testspringboot"using say "RestDataElementController" as a start point.

-"Example" controller class is also the main application class.
-It serves the root application page "/".
+"Example" controller class is the main Spring boot application class.
+It also works as a controller for the root application page "/".

+"EmbeddedTomcatDBConfig" creates application beans on the application start.
+It uses the file "application.properties" to create DB "DataSource" bean.
+The bean set includes beans "dataSource" and "jdbcTemplate".
+A class "DataElementRepository" is created as a bean, and it has autowired "jdbcTemplate" bean.
+RESTful controller "RestDataElementController" has autowired DataElementRepository bean used to retrieve DB objects.
+A class "DataElements" is a POJO, which is streamed by RESTful controller as a JSON.

-One can run Spring Boot application from Eclipse using this class, and Run as "Spring Boot App".
+One can run Spring Boot application from Eclipse using a "Example" class, using right mouse button menu "Run as" -> "Spring Boot App".
-This requires using STS IDE, or Eclipse "STS plugin" to be installed.
+This run menu is shown if using STS IDE, or if Eclipse "STS plugin" is installed.

-To run from a command line:
+To run boot from a command line:
 1. Go to project pom.xml directory

 2. Select a port to listen, below is 8040.
 Maven command is "spring-boot:run":

-mvn -Dserver.port=8040 spring-boot:run
+mvn spring-boot:run

 You shall see the output:
   .   ____          _            __ _ _